CELEBRATING LOCAL PRODUCE

 NOCINO

 With an abundance of walnuts surrounding the distillery, we were inspired to craft our own unique take on Nocino.
-This dark, rich, and aromatic walnut liqueur has deep roots in Italian tradition, made from unripe green walnuts harvested at their peak—soft, brimming with natural oils, and bursting with flavor.
+This dark, rich, and aromatic walnut liqueur has deep roots in Italian tradition, made from unripe green walnuts harvested at their peak soft, brimming with natural oils, and bursting with flavor.
 We macerate the walnuts in a carefully selected spirit, infusing them with sugar, citrus, and warming spices.
 Over weeks and months of slow steeping, the mixture transforms, developing layers of earthy nuttiness, velvety sweetness, and a complex spice profile.
-Once aged to perfection, our Nocino emerges as a bold yet smooth elixir, perfect for sipping neat, drizzling over desserts, or crafting indulgent cocktails.

 We have created an Apple brandy in partnership with Cranborne Chase Cidery.
 It is made from English apples capturing the rich heritage and diverse flavours of Britain’s orchards, transforming traditional cider apples into a refined and expressive spirit.
-Unlike dessert apples, English cider apples—such as Kingston Black, Yarlington Mill, and Dabinett offer a bold balance of sweetness, tannins, and acidity, creating a depth of character in the final brandy.
+Unlike dessert apples, English cider apples such as Kingston Black, Yarlington Mill, and Dabinett offer a bold balance of sweetness, tannins, and acidity, creating a depth of character in the final brandy.

 The process begins by fermenting freshly pressed apple juice into cider before distillation concentrates the natural flavours.
 Some apple brandies remain unaged, preserving crisp, orchard-fresh notes, while others mature in oak casks, developing warm layers of caramel, spice, and baked apple.
 Somerset Cider Brandy, one of England’s most celebrated apple brandies, follows centuries-old methods, embracing slow aging to create a complex and smooth spirit.